 The Years of Rice and Salt – this was recommended in the Oak Meadow syllabus and it sounds fascinating – we’ll likely read this together as a Mother-Daughter book discussion project.
 It’s revisionist history/fantasy re-imagining the last 700 years – what if the Black Death wiped out 99% of Europe’s population?
 How would this change history?
 That’s the question this book seeks to answer.

-I plan on covering composition by having her write about one book per month – so she’ll have one literary essay assignment due, based on the book of her choice.
+I plan on covering composition by having her write about one book per month.
 We’ll rotate through the four types of essays: